Collocations Related to Work

 - The employees are interested in greater job security.

-- Although it isn’t much paid, workers are attracted to that it because of job security.
+- Although it isn’t well paid, workers are attracted to it for its job security.

 Make a living